Roflane/libbase/README.md

 This dll contains very handy functions made for Windows X64 systems.
 In addition, these functions can be easily imported from C# and C/C++.
 Singatures initially designed for C#.

+## Usage
+Paste code above into your .cs file, and move .dll to build directory.

 ## Note
 In case of 'Random' functions, if you use numbers that are close to it's min/max type size, it'll output invalid number.